 Nancy is a registered patent attorney and intellectual property trial attorney.
-She works with the IP litigation team in representing leading companies in a wide range of patent infringement matters.
+She represents industry leading companies and organizations on a wide range of patent infringement cases.

 Nancy also has experience advising clients on prosecution strategies for life science technologies, including antibody technologies, pharmaceuticals, biologics, CRISPR/Cas technologies, therapeutic and active agent delivery systems, and medical devices, among others.
 Her experience further encompasses counseling clients on patent licensing and procurement.